Visit King's FAQs

 Where can I buy tickets?
 Can we attend Evensong?
 Do you welcome group visits?
 Read our frequently-asked questions below.

-There are Choral services Monday to Saturday Evensong 5.30pm and Sunday services at 10.30am and 3.30pm.
+At present there are no services taking place in the Chapel.
+Under normal circumstances, there are Choral services Monday to Saturday Evensong 5.30pm and Sunday services at 10.30am and 3.30pm.
 You can view the latest Service booklet here.

 No, Evensong is a religious service and therefore free of charge to attend.
 A queue will form at the main gate of the College approximately 35 minutes before the start of the service.

 No, you cannot visit for free but if you have a valid residents' card you can apply for a free ticket to visit the Chapel on days we are open.
 (Please note access is restricted to the Chapel via the Trinity Lane entrance.)

 Unfortunately we are not processing new resident card applications at present.
 Please contact us if you have any questions about this.

 There are no public toilet facilities at King’s College – the nearest ones can be found in the Grand Arcade Shopping Centre.
 There is also no café but plenty can be found just outside on King’s Parade.

 We apologise, but we are not accepting groups or guided tours at present.
 Please check again soon for future updates.